pyeventsourcing/eventsourcing/README.md

 Also, for Cassandra users, the table name for stored events has changed to 'stored_events'.
 The column names have changed to be single characters, for storage efficiency.
 Production data will need to be migrated.

+### More Details About the features

+* Example application of event sourcing, with an example event sourced entity and example domain events, and with an example event sourced repository containing example entity instances, and an example entity factory method

+* Storage-specific event sourced application classes

+    * Base class for event sourced applications with SQLAlchemy

+    * Base class for event sourced applications with Cassandra

+    * Base class for event sourced applications with simple Python objects (non-persistent)

+* Base class for event sourced applications, which provides an event store and a persistence subscriber, but which requires subclasses to implement a method that provides a stored event repository instance

+* Example event sourced entity

+* Base class for event sourced entities

+    * Basic domain events, to model basic "created", "attribute changed", and "discarded" entity events

+    * Mutator function, to apply a domain event to an entity, variously according to the type of the event

+    * Event sourced property decorator, to help declare simple event sourced properties

+    * A "discard" method which publishes the discarded event, to call when an entity is no longer wanted,

+* Domain event base class, to model events in a domain

+* In-process publish-subscribe mechanism, for in-process domain event propagation

+* Persistence subscriber class, to subscribe to locally published domain events and append them to an event store

+* Example event sourced domain entity repository

+* Base class for event sourced domain entity repositories

+* Event player, to recover a domain entity for a given domain entity ID, using an event store and a mutator

+* Domain event store class

+    * Method to append a new domain event

+    * Method to get all the domain events for an entity

+* Concrete stored event repository classes

+    * Stored event repository to persist stored event objects in a relational database, using SQLAlchemy (as an ORM)

+    * Stored event repository to persist stored events in Cassandra

+    * Stored event repository using simple Python objects (non-persistent)

+* Generic stored event class, to provide a form in which to persist domain events

+* Function to get event topic from domain event class

+* Function to resolve event topic into domain event class

+* Function to serialize a domain event object to a stored event object

+* Function to recreate a domain event object from a stored event object

+* Base class for stored event repositories

+    * Method to append a new stored event to the stored collection

+    * Method to get all stored events for given entity ID

+    * Method to get all stored events for given domain event topic

+    * Method to get single domain event for given event ID

+* Entity snapshots, to avoid replaying all events

+* Method to get domain events for given entity ID, from given time

+* Method to get domain events for given entity ID, until given time

+* Method to get a limited number of domain events

+* Generator that retrieves events in a succession of pages, emitting a continuous stream in ascending or descending order

+* Time-bucketed logs, useful for accumulating an indefinite list of messages in an accessible manner

+* Encrypted stored events, providing application level encryption

+* Set-based collections

+* Optimistic concurrency control

+* Generalized suffix trees

 ## Forthcoming features